The Online Kenyan Logo

 Oil Prices Rise After US and Iran Exchange Fire in Hormuz Strait - May 2026

 Oil prices rose in Asia following an exchange of fire between the US and Iran in the vital Strait of Hormuz.
-Meanwhile, amidst the global cost of the US-Iran war, several companies are experiencing record profits as the conflict's impact on energy prices and market volatility creates significant financial gains for specific industries.
-In related developments, Tanzania has seen a significant increase in its retail fuel prices, with the Energy and Water Utilities Regulatory Authority announcing new rates effective Wednesday amid global supply disruptions linked to the ongoing conflict.
+Amidst the global cost of the US-Iran war, several companies are experiencing record profits as the conflict's impact on energy prices and market volatility creates significant financial gains for specific industries.
+Tanzania has also seen a significant increase in its retail fuel prices, with the Energy and Water Utilities Regulatory Authority announcing new rates effective Wednesday.
+These developments highlight the cascading economic effects of geopolitical tensions on energy markets across different regions.

 Listen to this coverage2 min